-The acting Chief Risk Officer ("CRO") and Risk Management function are responsible for establishing and facilitating the implementation of the Bank's risk management framework as well as performing periodic assessments of the consistency of the Bank's risk profile with risk appetite statement as approved by the Board.
+The Deputy CEO in charge of the Risk Management Department and Risk Management function is responsible for establishing and facilitating the implementation of the Bank's risk management framework as well as performing periodic assessments of the consistency of the Bank's risk profile with the risk appetite statement as approved by the Board.
 The risk management function is guided by the Bank's risk management framework based on the guidelines issued by relevant regulatory authorities, Parent Bank and the best practices in governing the banking business.